Spencer Proffer: 2010s

-Citizens of the World

 Also in 2010, Spencer produced and co-wrote Citizens of the World, a song, video documentary, and marketing campaign.
 It had its world premiere as a featured article and video embedded in The Wall Street Journal online and on the Fender Musical Instruments website.
 The performers, collectively known as Pangea, consisted of Flying Machines (US), Khaled (Algeria/France), King Sunny Ade (Nigeria), Kailish Kher (India) and Cheng Lin (China).
 The artists sang in five different languages.
 Proffer also produced a video of the collaboration, filmed on the rooftop of the Capitol Records building in Hollywood.

-Space Warriors

 Proffer's company M17 began to develop and produce media for the U.S. Space & Rocket Center in Huntsville, Alabama, to promote science and space education.
 In 2012, Proffer served as an executive producer and supervising music producer for the film Space Warriors filmed at United States Space Camp in Huntsville.
 The film stars Danny Glover, Mira Sorvino, Dermot Mulroney, Josh Lucas and Thomas Horn.
 The end title track for the film was performed by Tobymac.

 Space Warriors won first place at The Entertainment Industry Council's Annual S.E.T.
 Awards for inspiring and impactful entertainment portraying and promoting the fields of science, engineering, technology and math.

 Proffer donated 25 scholarships to children across North America to further science and space education.
 In 2013, Proffer was named an honorary citizen of the state by Governor of Alabama, Robert Bentley for his continuing efforts on behalf of The U.S. Space & Rocket Center educational programs as well as the NASA Visitor Center and Museum.

-I Hope You Dance: The Power and Spirit of Song

 In 2015, Spencer produced the documentary film, I Hope You Dance: The Power and Spirit of Song, about the song "I hope you dance".
-It was directed by John Scheinfeld (The U.S. vs. John Lennon).
+It was directed by John Scheinfeld.
 The premiere was hosted by Kathie Lee Gifford in May 2016.
 Radio program, Keep The Faith, aired a month-long series of specials to create awareness of the event.
-It features commentaries by Dr. Maya Angelou, Graham Nash Brian Wilson, Joel Osteen, Vince Gill and Lee Ann Womack.
+It features commentaries by Dr. Maya Angelou, Graham Nash, Brian Wilson, Joel Osteen, Vince Gill and Lee Ann Womack.
 The film profiles four stories of people whose lives have been inspired by the song, and features a new version of the Grammy-winning song by Mandisa.
 There was also a book published containing additional content.